Defdist/Spindle-VFD/Released VFD Firmware/README.txt

 '2k' if actualRPM is within 2000:2999 of goalRPM
 '3k' if actualRPM is beyond 3000      of goalRPM

--Fixed corner case where spindle might not start rotating when commanded to.
+-Fixed corner case where spindle might not start rotating when initially stationary.

 *************